smart-facility/cognicity-reports-powertrack/README.md

 * rulesUrl - URL to fetch JSON rules from Gnip PowerTrack
 * rules - List of objects to configure Gnip PowerTrack rules.
 Objects contain a series of key-value properties, where the key is the Gnip PowerTrack tag for the rule, and the value is the rule as a string.
 * maxReconnectTimeout - Time in seconds that is the longest delay between reconnection attempts for the stream

+#### Twitter account configuration
+Set the app authentication parameters as provided by Twitter.
+See the [ntwitter-module](https://github.com/AvianFlu/ntwitter) documentation for more details.
+* usernameReplyBlacklist - Twitter usernames (without @, comma separated for multiples) which will never be sent to in response to tweet processing

+#### Twitter send parameters
+* send_enabled [true | false] - set to true to enable confirmation request tweets to be sent.
+* addTimestamp [true | false] - if true, append a timestamp to each sent tweet.

+#### Twitter message text
+The messages are stored in objects, where the object name is the name of the message.
+Within the object, the property name (key) is the language, and the value is the message text.
+There is also a top-level 'defaultLanguage' property which is used if the language code from the tweet cannot be resolved.

+##### Languages
+* in - Bahasa Indonesian (language code from Gnip)
+* id - Bahasa Indonesian (language code from Twitter)
+* en - English

+##### Messages
+Messages can be at most 109 characters long if addTimestamp is enabled, or 123 characters long if addTimestamp is disabled.
+* invite_text - Text for confirmation request tweets
+* askforgeo_text - Text for geolocation reminders
+* thanks_text - Thank-you message for confirmed tweet

 ### Development